stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 >
 > Level of participation - [1.55.29](https://youtu.be/wnaXlv9onAo?t=6913) - @newmindflow
 >

+## Tokenomics

 > We don't need a lot of people bidding - we need the rignt people - [1.55.48](https://youtu.be/wnaXlv9onAo?t=6948) - Rich Kopcho

-> WE should focus on letting the market set a price - [1.57.09](https://youtu.be/wnaXlv9onAo?t=7029) - New Mindflow
+> We should focus on letting the market set a price - [1.57.09](https://youtu.be/wnaXlv9onAo?t=7029) - New Mindflow, Rich Kopcho